Blow-up dynamics for $L^2$-critical fractional Schr\"odinger equations: Construction of the nonlinear blow-up profile

-We now turn to the proof of Lemma \ref{L1}.
-As mentioned in before, the idea is to solve \eqref{21} order by order.
-But here in the nonlocal case when $1<\beta<2$, the nonlinear term $|\pmb{W}_{b,v}|^{2\beta}\pmb{W}_{b,v}$ is generally not smooth with respect to $b$ and $v$.
+We now turn to the proof of Proposition \ref{P1}.
+As mentioned before, the idea is to solve \eqref{21} order by order.
+Here in the nonlocal case when $1<\beta<2$, the nonlinear term $|\pmb{W}_{b,v}|^{2\beta}\pmb{W}_{b,v}$ is generally not smooth with respect to $b$ and $v$, when $|b|$ and $|v|$ are small enough.
 But we have

 Here the ground state $Q_{\beta}$ satisfies